dmsprigg2004-source/Topology-enhanced-Video-Classification-Project/README.md

 CM_Test_Settings:

-    - Folder to store exel files detailing classification metrics and test settings from a test
+    - Folder to store Excel files detailing classification metrics and test settings from a test

 Test_Results: